luismsandoval/reading-notes/README.md

 # Growth Mindset
 ## So what is it?
  A growth mindset is the belief that you can accomplish anything you want based on sheer will and effort alone.
 It's the idea to *embrace the suck*, and improvise, adapt and overcome any obstacle in your way.

- > *embrace the suck*

 ## Why have a growth mindset?
  Simple, having a growth mindest will help you accomplish more of your goals.
 And when you fail, you will get back up with a smile on your face knowing that you will do even better this time.